Quantum LOSR networks cannot generate graph states with high fidelity

-\begin{observation} Multi-qudit graph states with connected graph and multiplicities either being constant $m$ or $0$ cannot be prepared in any network with bipartite sources. \end{observation}
+\begin{theorem} Multi-qudit graph states with connected graph and multiplicities either being constant $m$ or $0$ cannot be prepared in any network with bipartite sources. \end{theorem}

-\begin{proof} Suppose the multiplicities of each edge is either zero or a constant, i.e., $m_{ij}=m$ or $0$.
-Note that an edge with multiplicity $0$ is equivalent to absence of the edge.
-For a connected graph $G$ with no less than three vertices, there are always three vertices $A, B, C$ such that $(A,B), (A,C)$ are two edges.
-In the case that $(B, C)$ is not a edge, we call $(A,B,C)$ an angle.
-Otherwise, we call $(A,B,C)$ a triangle.
-Here we prove the observation for the case where $(A,B,C)$ is a triangle.
-The proof for the case where $(A,B,C)$ is an angle is provided in Appendix~\ref{Proof of Observation 1 }.

-For convenience, we denote $T_{ABC}$ the common neighborhood of $A, B, C$ in the graph $G$, $J_{AB}$ the common neighborhood of $A, B$ but not $C$, $E_A$ the neighborhood which is not shared by $B, C$ and so on.
-Those sets of parties can be grouped as in Fig.~\ref{fig:network_full}.
+\begin{proof} Here we explain the main idea, the detailed proof is provided in Appendix~B in SI.
 The structure of the proof is in the same spirit as the one for $\ghz$ state.
-The key point is to keep necessary marginal relations in different kinds of inflation and derive contradiction.
+The key point is to keep necessary marginal relations in different kinds of inflations and finally derive a contradiction.